janschill/cern-solid-code-investigation/report/review-solid-spec.md

 #### Definition order and linkage

 The document introduces many different terms, which are often defined in the document itself.
-On occassion it happens that something is used before it is defined and not properly linked to its definition.
+On occasion it happens that something is used before it is defined and not properly linked to its definition.
 This aggravates the read flow of an unknown reader, as the reader needs to find the definition on its own.

 #### Prior knowledge needed